 “Erect no gravestone for him.
 Only this: let the rose blossom each year for his sake.
 For it is the god.
 His metamorphosis in this and that.
 We do not need to look.”

 To be balanced means to be in harmony with oneself and all things.
-Joseph Campbell wrote that the “the Fall in the garden [of Eden], became the fall into Maya, into the realm of illusory pairs of opposites.”
+Joseph Campbell wrote that the: “the Fall in the garden [of Eden], became the fall into Maya, into the realm of illusory pairs of opposites.”
 For Campbell, the “goal of meditation and mystery journeys is to go between the pairs of opposites – [for] the transcendent transcends the pairs of opposites.”

-To be able to hold two opposing views enables us to be more compassionate.
-When we are stressed it is very difficult to see things as they really are.
+To be able to hold two opposing views, enables us to be more compassionate.
+When we are stressed, it is very difficult to see things as they really are.
 The newspapers often tell us that people are divided into two camps, good or evil.
 This is not true.
 People commit evil acts, of this there is no question.
-Just look at how throughout our history we have desensitised ourselves to terrible atrocities, but this is not a natural way of living.
+Just look at how, throughout our history, we have desensitised ourselves to terrible atrocities, but this is not a natural way of living.
 I believe that we all possess a good heart, but we harden ourselves to others, and to ourselves.
-Unable to empathise because of a lifetimes hurt, vile acts, or even numbed by drugs and convenience culture.
+Unable to empathise, because of a lifetimes hurt, vile acts, or even numbed by drugs and convenience culture.
 How many of us have inflicted old wounds on to others, or made the same mistakes our parents did?

-One of the main problems is that as a society we tend to give up on people very easily.
-In his book Human Aggressiveness, Antony Storr writes of how “those who have received more recognition, and who consequently have incorporated a greater sense of their own worth will be able to interact with others in a less hostile fashion.
+One of the main problems is that, as a society, we tend to give up on people very easily.
+In his book Human Aggressiveness, Antony Storr writes of how: “those who have received more recognition, and who consequently have incorporated a greater sense of their own worth, will be able to interact with others in a less hostile fashion.
 But everyone, however fortunate their childhood experience, continues to need self-affirmation.
 We all require recognition as individuals possessing separate identities.”

-There is aggression and then there is assertiveness.
-We need this to enable us to keep good boundaries, and tackle our problems with confidence.
-Research has shown that “those suffering from severe depression feel both helpless and hopeless; and we regularly find that such feelings are the consequence of repressing aggression.”
+There is aggression, and then there is assertiveness.
+We need this, to enable us to keep good boundaries, and tackle our problems with confidence.
+Research has shown that: “those suffering from severe depression, feel both helpless and hopeless; and we regularly find that such feelings are the consequence of repressing aggression.”

 For the young, as we have seen, there is no initiation.
 No elders.
-This is a great part of our history which has been neglected.
-The “primitive rites of initiation…were intended to solve the problem of getting growing persons over the first great threshold of their development.
+This is a great part of our history, which has been neglected.
+The: “primitive rites of initiation…were intended to solve the problem of getting growing persons over the first great threshold of their development.
 From childhood dependency to adult responsibility.
-These rites, commonly included scarification and certain minor surgeries.
+These rites, commonly included scarification, and certain minor surgeries.
 Such rites were carried out so that the persons could realise they no longer had the same body they had as children.
-They could look at themselves afterwards and see that they were different, that they were no longer children.
-This socially ordered cutting, branding and cropping was to incorporate them, mind and body into a larger, more enduring cultural body whose explanatory mythology became their own.”
+They could look at themselves afterwards, and see that they were different, that they were no longer children.
+This socially-ordered cutting, branding, and cropping was to incorporate them, mind and body into a larger, more enduring, cultural body, whose explanatory mythology became their own.”

-Without this understanding we are at risk of living our lives dependent on others.
+Without this understanding, we are at risk of living our lives dependent on others.
 If we allow ourselves to be judged by our job title, and believe that we are solely the contents of our thoughts and minds, we will struggle, because this is not true.